zeroxf89/agenticSeek/README.md

 ## Installation

-Make sure you have chrome driver, docker and python3.10 (or newer) installed.
+Make sure you have chrome driver, docker and python3.10 installed.

+We highly advice you use exactly python3.10 for the setup.
+Dependencies error might happen otherwise.

 For issues related to chrome driver, see the **Chromedriver** section.